 GETDATE, CONCAT, STUFF functions

-RANK, RAND commands
+RANK, RAND functions

 Rare, obvious, causal pathways

 Comorbidity versus complications

 Landmark, forward, and backward looks

 [END NL]

 [H1] Chapter in a Glance

 This chapter introduces standard query language (SQL) and how data can be prepared for analysis.
 Data preparation is fundamental to analysis.
 Without proper preparation of the data, the analysis can be misleading and erroneous.
 Details matter—the way each variable in the analysis is defined affects how predictive it will be.
 Nothing works better for data preparation than SQL.
 Therefore, this chapter spends a great deal of time on the use of SQL.
 It then shows how SQL can be used to avoid some common data errors (e.g., dead or unborn patients visiting the clinic).